 Images Before And After

 The script creates side-by-side comparison images to show before and after editing.
 Comparison images are output to JPEG that can be sent to clients for approval.
-In batch mode the script processes a folder of images, or the user may choose to process the current image open in Photoshop.
+In batch mode the script processes a folder of images, or the user may choose to process the active image open in Photoshop.
 In either case, there are three ways to reference before images: 1. a folder of original images; 2. the lowest layer of after images; or 3. after images without the highest group.

 - Compare corrections to original, side-by-side

-- Process current image or folder of images
+- Process active image or folder of images

 - Simulate a color profile